WebAssembly/design/AstSemantics.md

   * Int32SMax - signed maximum
   * Int32UMin - unsigned minimum
   * Int32UMax - unsigned maximum

-The behavior of division-by-zero, remainder-by-zero, (INT32_MIN/-1), and shifts by negative or at least 32 needs clarification.

-An efficient polyfill to asm.js would suggest division-by-zero results in 0 although it's possible for the asm.js polyfill to simply be wrong in this corner case.
-Other options include throwing an exception or producing an unspecified 32-bit integer value.

 ## 64-bit Floating point operations